-A new Interim Fitness Release Time and Wellness Leave policy, MAPP 02.02.08, has been established to support University of Houston employees in their efforts to improve their health and well-being, and to enhance their work performance and productivity.
+The University has established a Fitness Release Time and Wellness Leave policy, MAPP 02.02.08, to support University of Houston employees in their efforts to improve their health and well-being, and to enhance their work performance and productivity.
 The policy is in accordance with the State Employees Health Fitness and Education Act of 1983.

-The Fitness Release Time (FRT) policy provides full-time, benefits-eligible employees who have been with the University a minimum of three months from date of hire up to thirty (30) minutes, three times per week, to participate in approved fitness activities offered on the University of Houston Main Campus.
+The Fitness Release Time (FRT) portion of the policy provides full-time, benefits-eligible employees who have been with the University a minimum of 3 months from date of hire up to thirty (30) minutes, three times per week, to participate in approved fitness activities offered on the University of Houston campus.
 The FRT policy may not interfere with an employee’s duties or a department’s responsibilities.
-Supervisor approval is required before an employee may commence any activity under the program.
+Therefore, supervisor approval is required before an employee may commence any activity under the program.
 All time (1.5 hours per week) taken under the policy must be recorded in the Time Reporting and Absence Management (TRAM) system.

-To learn more about eligibility for these programs, requirements for participation and procedures for application, please review the policy MAPP 02.02.08 in its entirety, as well as the Frequently Asked Question (FAQ) sections on this webpage before requesting Fitness Release Time and/or Wellness Leave.
+To learn more about eligibility for the program, requirements for participation and procedures for application, please review the policy MAPP 02.02.08 in its entirety, as well as the FAQs on this webpage before requesting Fitness Release Time and/or Wellness Leave.